 SupStat was born in 2012 out of the collaboration of 60+ individuals(Statistician, Computer Engineers, Mathematician,Professors, graduate students and talend Data genius)who met through a well-known non-profit organization in China, Capital of Statistics.
 The SupStat team met through various collaborations on R packages and analytic work.
 In 2013, SupStat became involved in the New York City data science community through hosting the NYC Open Data Meetup, and soon began offering formal courses through the NYC Data Science Academy.
 SupStat offers consulting services in the areas of R development, data visualization, and big data solutions.
 We are experienced with many technologies and languages including R, Python, Hadoop, Spark, Node.js, etc. Courses offered include Data Science with R (Beginner, Intermediate), Data Science with Python (Beginner, Intermediate), and Hadoop (Beginner, Intermediate), as well as many targeted courses on R packages and data visualization tools.

-Allen and I, the two co-founders, have been passionate about Data Mining since a young age (we talked about it back in 1997).
+Allen and I, have been passionate about Data Mining since a young age (we talked about it back in 1997).
 With industry experience as Chief Data scientist/Senior Analyst and a spirit of entrepreneurship, we started the firm by gathering all the top R/Hadoop/D3.js programmers we knew.

 Milestones of SupStat: